Remco75/progalenor/readme.md

 ## Usage
 ### startup
-Add this module as (dev)dependency and in you test file do somethin like ` PO = require('progalenor'), `.
+Add this module as (dev-) dependency and in you test file do somethin like ` PO = require('progalenor') `.
-If you want to do responsive testing  we need to tell progalenor about our css-breakpoint. we do this by suplying an array, here's my example:
+If you want to do responsive testing we need to tell progalenor about our css-breakpoints. we do this by supplying an array of breakpoints like this example:

 ` var breakpoints = [
   { name: 'xs', start: 0 },